Manners and Etiquette in Canada: Language, Culture, and Tips

 Gifts are basically a sweet gesture which actually strengthens the bond and relationship between the two.
 There are some etiquette tips which should be followed while giving gifts to each other in Canada.

-CAD 25 is a modest value to offer a gift to someone.
+• CAD 25 is a modest value to offer as a gift to someone.
 Generally, the gifts should be opened in front of the givers, when it is received.
-Canadians generally exchange gifts on birthdays and Christmas.
+Canadians generally exchange gifts on birthdays and at Christmas.

-Sending flowers is one of the most important and best protocol Canadians follows.
+• Sending flowers is one of the most important and best protocols Canadians follow.
 In Quebec, flowers are commonly sent to the host before holding dinner parties.
 Never send white lilies to anyone as it is sent at the funeral.

-When you are invited by a Canadian to their home, always carry a gift which may include chocolates or a bottle of wine.
-Token gifts are preferred while visiting each other’s home.
+• When you are invited by a Canadian to their home, always bring a gift, which may include chocolates or a bottle of wine.
+Token gifts are preferred when visiting each other’s home.
 Also, Canadians find it rude to accept cash or money as a gift.

 FAQS